 We have had plentiful rain, in the short run, at least, and when I saw a couple of mushrooms in a row I decided to go on a mushroom walk.
 Not much to say: I am blogging from the library on a timeclock and I don’t know anything about mushroom i.d.
 Here they are and we’ll sort them out later.
 But what a variety!
 And what change in any one over time….now I’ve had time to look at my National Audubon Society Field Guide to North American Mushrooms – and I’m not about to tell you a positive i.d. on any mushroom!
 Don’t eat any of them!!
 Unless you are an expert or with an expert.
 I will try some if T.P. or Katie and Russ have some to share, but I sure don’t trust my judgment.
 Fun to watch, though.
-And remind yourself the mushrooms we see are just the fruiting body (spore producer) for a whole network of tiny filaments in the ground or, more likely, in the dead plant material, especially wood.
+And remind yourself the mushrooms we see are just the fruiting body (spore producer) of the fungus organism – a whole network of tiny filaments in the ground or, more likely, in the dead plant material, especially wood.

 NEWS: This blog is now published at the domain www.raleighnature.com and has moved from it’s old site.
 If you have the old netweed/raleighnature url as a favorite or on your blogroll, I would greatly appreciate you updating it.